UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning Approach: System Model

-When swarm $u$ arrives at some device cluster $c$, the leader $\ell_u$ scatters the UAVs $\widehat{u}$ throughout predetermined locations in $c$ (e.g., using Voronoi diagrams~\cite{savkin2019asymptotically}).
-All UAVs in $\widehat{u}$ gather data from devices $i \in c$ through a ``wake up and sleep'' paradigm, where the UAV notifies nearby IoT devices and prompts them to upload data.
+{ UAV swarms transfer updated models to device clusters at the end of training sequences, and the devices employ these ML models to carry out inference tasks.
+At the beginning of each training sequence, i.e., when swarms arrive at clusters, each UAV swarm will have been synchronized through the core network with the same global ML model.} When swarm $u$ arrives at some device cluster $c$, the leader $\ell_u$ scatters the UAVs $\widehat{u}$ throughout predetermined locations in $c$.
+The exact positioning of the UAVs is not the focus of this work and can be computed \textit{a priori} at the core network~\cite{zeng2019energyRotary}. { Since there are fewer UAV swarms $\mathcal{U}$ than device clusters $\mathcal{C}$, we will present a methodology to determine UAV swarm trajectories so that all device clusters can be supported in Sec~\ref{sec:swarmTraj}.
+Here, we focus on defining the interactions between a single UAV swarm and device cluster. } All UAVs in $\widehat{u}$ gather data from devices $i \in c$ through a ``wake up and sleep'' paradigm, where the UAV notifies nearby IoT devices and prompts them to upload data.
 We denote $\mathcal{D}_j(t)$ as the dataset UAV $j \in \widehat{u}$, with buffer size $B_j^{\mathsf{D}}(t)$, obtains at time $t$.
 Workers $\mathcal{W}_u$ form a pool of computational resources above the device cluster and use their gathered data for cooperative ML training, in which they engage in periodic communication with the leader $\ell_u$ regarding their training results.
 On the other hand, coordinators $\widehat{\mathcal{W}}_u$ act as \textit{aerial data caches} to relay data to other UAVs in $\widehat u$.
 This arrangement allows more energy-efficient data transfer from IoT devices to worker UAVs via coordinator relaying.
 We formalize $\mathcal{D}_j(t)$, $\forall j$, through our optimization in Sec.~\ref{ssec:netaware}.